Chinese, Japanese, English and other language courses from €24.99/month. What are you waiting for?

 Comparte en tus redes sociales →

-The Chinese New Year is the most important traditional festival in China, as well as an fundamental part of its culture.
-It is a special celebration for all Chinese people in the world.
-In this article, we will tell you 10 facts that you may not have known about the Chinese New Year.
+Chinese New Year is China's most important traditional holiday, as well as an indispensable part of its culture.
+It is a special celebration for all Chinese people around the world.
+In this article, full of Chinese New Year traditions, we tell you 10 curious facts that you may not have known.

 2. The "Spring Festival"

-It is also known as the "Spring Festival" (春节; Chūnjié) because it takes place at the beginning of that season.
-This is so because Spring is regarded as the start of the year.
-In fact, Chunjie is how the Chinese people call New Year festivities.
+It is also known as the "spring festival" (春节; Chūnjié) because it coincides with the beginning of that season.
+This is because spring is considered to mark the beginning of the year.
+In fact, Chunjie is what the Chinese call the New Year's holiday.

-Since it is the longest public holiday, millions of people from all over the country take the opportunity to travel and visit their relatives.
-Most employees have 7-12 days off and students have a month off from school.
-Apart from people traveling within China, Chinese people from, literally all over the world will try to go home for a family reunion, just like Westerners try to spend Christmas with their families.
+As it is the longest national holiday of the year, millions of people from all over the country take the opportunity to travel and visit their relatives.
+Most employees have 7-12 days off, and students have a month of winter vacation.
+During this time, Chinese from all over the world will travel in all the means of transportation that are necessary to get home for a family reunion, just as in the West, people try to spend Christmas with their families.

-Numerous families seize the opportunity to vacation together.
-So the amount of people traveling during those weeks is immense.
+There are also families who take advantage of the holidays to travel together.
+So the number of people moving is huge.
 This makes it the largest annual migration in the world.
-It is said that the total trips made by plane, train, bus and boat can reach almost 3 billion.
+The total number of trips made by plane, train, bus and boat is said to be as high as nearly 3 billion.

-Whether it is a city apartment or a cottage, it is imperative to turn the house upside down for a thorough cleaning prior to Chinese New Year.
+No matter if it is a city apartment or a cottage, there is no shortage of diligent housewives who will use all their energies to carry out a thorough cleaning of the house before the Chinese New Year.
 Sweeping, scrubbing, washing...
-Sometimes the whole family has to help out with the chores, to make sure the house gets rid of the dust of the old year and is ready to receive the "fortune" of the New Year (and the relatives who come to visit during the holidays, of course).
+Sometimes, the whole family needs to lend a hand with chores, to make sure the house gets rid of the old year's dust and is ready to receive the "fortune" of the New Year (and family members who come to visit during the holidays, of course).

-Once the houses are cleaned, each house is decorated in the favorite color: bright red.
-From red lanterns, Chinese knots, posters with Spring Festival (New Year) motifs to the sign panels on both sides of the doors, red brightens the scene.
+Once the cleaning is done, each house is decorated with its favorite color: bright red.
+From red lanterns, Chinese knots, posters with Spring Festival (New Year) motifs to the sign panels on both sides of the doors, red shines through in its presence.

-In Chinese culture, the red red symbolizes good fortune and joy.
-People also believe that decorating the house in red keeps evil spirits away and brings good luck.
-By keeping the houses decorated in red and these ornaments, people hope that the family that lives inside will be surrounded by good fortune and joy for the next year.
+In Chinese culture, the color red symbolizes good fortune and joy.
+People also believe that decorating the house red wards off evil spirits and brings good luck.
+By keeping the houses decorated in red and these ornaments, people hope that the family living inside will be surrounded by good fortune and joy during the coming year.

-In addition to the red lanterns, the decoration includes dragons, orange and tangerine trees and blooming plum trees.
+In addition to the red lanterns, the decoration includes, dragons, orange and tangerine trees and plum blossoms.

-At midnight, when the Chinese New Year begins, the world's largest fireworks display kicks off.
-In fact, did you know that China produces about 90% of the world's fireworks?
+At midnight, when the Chinese New Year begins, the world's largest fireworks display begins.
+In fact, did you know that China produces approximately 90% of the world's fireworks?

 8. The greetings

-That's the reason why, in popular culture, the Spring Festival is also called "Guo Nian".
-So many names for the same celebration, right?
-Well, look at it as an opportunity to expand your vocabulary 😉
+That is why, in popular culture, the celebration of the Spring Festival is also called "Guo Nian".
+How many names for the same celebration!
+See it as an opportunity to expand your Chinese vocabulary 😉

-Another greeting is "新年快乐" (xīnnián kuàilè) which is a more literal translation of "happy new year", since 新年 (xīnnián) means "new year" and 快乐 (kuàilè) means "happy".
+Another greeting is "新年快乐" (xīnnián kuàilè) which is a more literal translation of "happy new year", as 新年 (xīnnián) means "new year" and 快乐 (kuàilè) is "happy/joyful".

-Since red symbolizes vitality, happiness and good luck in Chinese culture, people believe that giving children red envelopes can keep them safe and bring them good luck.
+Since red symbolizes vitality, happiness, and good luck in Chinese culture, people believe that giving red envelopes to children can keep them safe and bring them good luck.

-The dragon dance is the traditional dance, so it's pretty much part of the celebration itself.
-People believe that performing the dragon dance can drive away evil spirits and bring good fortune.
+The dragon dance is the traditional dance, so it cannot be missed on the most important occasion of the year.
+People believe that performing the dragon dance at the beginning of the year scares away evil spirits and brings good luck.

-One of the best ways to get to know a culture is by learning its language.
-For this reason, at Hanyu Chinese School, we have everything you need to study Chinese in the way that suits you best, from the comfort of your home and with the time you have, even if it is only a few minutes a week.
+One of the best ways to get to know a culture is by learning Chinese.
+That's why at Hanyu Academy we have everything you need to study Chinese.
+In the way that suits you best, according to your needs, from the comfort of your home and with the time you have, even if it is only a few minutes a week.

-Contact us, we will be happy to answer your questions.
-And don't forget to request your free lesson!
+Contact us, we will be happy to clear your doubts and help you learn.
+And don't forget to order your free class!

 Comparte en tus redes sociales →